GHS User Bulletin

-In order to find a heeling moment such that the residual area ratio from an initial "roll" angle to RA0 is unity, the HSCmmt macro from the HAXHMMT library can be used.
-This library is distributed with the HAXHMMT wizard.
+In order to find a heeling moment such that the residual area ratio from an initial "roll" angle to RA0 is unity, the HSCmmt macro from the MAXHMMT library can be used.
+This library is distributed with the MAXHMMT wizard.
 However the HSCmmt macro can be executed independently of the wizard.

 Two parameters are required: